SimphiweTebe/merng-social-app/README.md

 # About the project
 A social media app built on the MERNG stack.
-The application is similar to twitter, where users can register for an account.
+The application is similar to twitter, where users can register an account.
 Then they can share, like and comment on each other's stories.

 ## Backend Techstack: